PatrickFerber/NeuralFastDownward/README.md

 ### Policies
 Neural Fast Downward has some simple support for policies in classical planning.
-It does **not** implement a good policy, but it provides a Policy class which can be extended, two simple policies with internally rely on a given heuristic and a simple search engine which follows the choices of a policy.
+It does **not** implement a good policy, but it provides a Policy class which can be extended.
+Currently, two simple policies which internally rely on a given heuristic and a simple search engine which follows the choices of a policy are implemented.

 ### Neural Networks
 Neural Fast Downward supports Tensorflow and PyTorch models.
 It implements an